2003 Chi-Chi's hepatitis A outbreak

-The 2003 Chi-Chi's hepatitis A outbreak was an outbreak involving contaminated green onions (or scallions) at a Chi-Chi's restaurant at Beaver Valley Mall in Monaca, Pennsylvania, approximately 25 miles northwest of Pittsburgh, from September to November 2003.
-The source of the contamination was green onions (or scallions) imported from three farms in Mexico.
-The Food and Drug Administration (FDA) stated the contamination happened during the distribution system or through the growing, harvesting, packing, or cooling process.
+In 2003, an outbreak of hepatitis A occurred in northeastern Ohio and southeastern Pennsylvania, United States.
+The outbreak was caused by contaminated green onions (scallions) at a Chi-Chi's restaurant at Beaver Valley Mall in Monaca, Pennsylvania, approximately 25 miles northwest of Pittsburgh, from September to November 2003.
+The outbreak caused 650 confirmed cases of hepatitis A, of which 124 were hospitalized and four died.
+The source of the contamination was green onions imported from three farms in Mexico.
+The Food and Drug Administration (FDA) stated that the contamination occurred during distribution or during growing, harvesting, packing, or cooling the scallions.

 Outbreak

 On November 3, 2003, the Pennsylvania Department of Health (PDOH) issued a hepatitis A advisory, encouraging anyone who had eaten at the Chi-Chi's restaurant at the Beaver Valley Mall within the past 14 days to receive an immunoglobulin (Ig) shot to prevent becoming ill with the hepatitis A virus.
-The shot is only effective in preventing infection with hepatitis A if administered within 14 days of exposure to the virus.
+The shot is effective in preventing hepatitis A infection if administered within 14 days of exposure.
 PDOH scheduled Ig immunization clinics in the metropolitan area over the following days.
 Approximately 9,000 people were potentially exposed to the hepatitis A outbreak.

 The CDC conducted a case-control study to identify menu items or ingredients associated with illness.
 They identified 181 people as their case patients who dined at the restaurant during the peak exposure period, October 3–6, 2003.
-Chili con queso and mild salsa were the two menu items found to be associated with people having an illness.
+Chili con queso and mild salsa were the two menu items found to be associated with the illness.
 The menu items contained uncooked or minimally heated fresh green onions.
 Mild salsa was eaten by 94% of the 181 identified case patients.
 Salsa was prepared in batches and then refrigerated in containers with a shelf life of 3 days.
-Mild and hot salsa were ladled into bowls and provided free with tortilla chips upon seating in the restaurant.
+Mild and hot salsas were ladled into bowls and served free with tortilla chips upon seating at the restaurant.

 Infection

 Hepatitis A is an infectious disease of the liver caused by Hepatitis virus A (HAV).
 The virus is primarily spread by food contaminated with fecal matter.
 Hepatitis A can also be contracted from contaminated water, personal contact (such as being in the same household with a person who has the virus or through children at daycare centers), sexual contact, and illicit drug use.
 The incubation period of hepatitis A is usually 14–28 days.

-Green onions require extensive handling during harvesting and preparation for packing.
-Contamination of green onions could occur through contact with HAV-infected workers, especially children, working in the field during harvesting and preparation and with HAV-contaminated water during the product's irrigation, rinsing, processing, cooling, and icing.
+Green onions require extensive handling during harvesting and during packing preparation.
+Contamination of green onions could occur through contact with HAV-infected workers, especially children, working in the field during harvesting and preparation, and through HAV-contaminated water during irrigation, rinsing, processing, cooling, and icing.